Afeski/TEAM-FURY-DESIGN-DOCUMENTATION/TEAMFURYDESIGNDOCUMENTATION.md

 **PURPOSE**

- - The purpose of this document is to describe the requierd design operations required by Team Fury
+ - The purpose of this document is to describe the design operations required by the Team Fury Design group and the manner in whuch they were fulfilled.

 **SOFTWARES USED**